jlove-dev/Crypto_Dashboard/README.md

 It currently uses cryptofeed (https://github.com/bmoscon/cryptofeed) and Dash by Plotly (https://plotly.com/dash/) to display live Coinbase data.

+Please take a look at the linuxOptimizationBranch of this project.
+I've included my own repo (https://github.com/JoshLove-portfolio/Coinbase_L2_Socket_Lite) in order to make this dashboard run on limited hardware.
+For now, my focus will be on that however I'll continue to develop this windows branch in due time.

 # Installation

 To begin, download this project as a zip or clone through your normal Git methods.
 In this project's current status, it's recommended to download PyCharm in order to run rather than command line.